 The hospital where I delivered has free massage therapists for patients in L&D and postpartum.
 At around 2:00 PM a massage therapist came in and asked if I wanted my ankles massaged in an effort to kick my contractions up a notch.
 I agreed.
 Hey, a free massage is a free massage.
 She started to work on my ankles and watch the monitor for strengthening contractions.
 Sure enough, after a few minutes my contractions began to intensify and you could see it on the monitor.
 It was pretty cool, but I was cursing the massage therapist 12 hours when my contractions were bringing me to tears.

 The whole induction process was pretty boring.
 Brad and I mostly hung out.
 I did some blog work on my laptop while he read stuff on the iPad.
 We walked the halls.
 We watched TV.
 It was very fitting that Knocked Up was on so we watched that for the tenth time.

 I had my second dose of Cytotec at 3:20 PM.
-At this point I was in active labor.
+At this point I was in early labor.
 My contractions were 2-3 minutes apart, and again, big surprise, my cervix was still completely closed.
 My doctor came in around this time to check in on me, even though she wasn’t on call.
 She told me from the beginning that as long as she wasn’t on vacation, she would come in to deliver Owen.
 This was a huge relief because I really wanted to deliver with my doctor.